PineberryCode/OPM_API/README.md

 ```
 - - -
 ## Data
-After creating an instance in Surreal Cloud, you can copy and paste this <a href="https://gist.github.com/PineberryCode/f337ded8f8be549b92a8b4b52e47af29" target="_blank" rel="noopener noreferrer">data</a>.
+After creating an instance in Surreal Cloud, you can copy and paste this [data](https://gist.github.com/PineberryCode/f337ded8f8be549b92a8b4b52e47af29).

 - - -
 ## Run Tests